-Relax, Asking for Money Is Not Always Tacky!
+Relax, Asking for Money as Your Wedding Gift Is Not Always Tacky!

 A wise soon-to-be bride once said, “To be honest, I just want cash!!!”

 In a generation where most young couples ‘test the waters’ and start living together before marriage, they’ve probably amassed enough household items already.
 Unfortunately, in today’s economy, not only do they have a toaster, blender, linen sheets, and ceramic plates, they also often have crippling student debt and a mortgage loan!
 That’s why, as the wise bride said, what most engaged couples really want deep down is as simple as cash.
 The issue is, is it… appropriate?
 How does one ask for cash gifts at their wedding without being rude or tacky?